 Potential Drawbacks: Spillage from catheters and bedpans would trickle down as well.

 Some people believe that America's immigration problem can be solved by erecting walls at our borders.
 Applying this same logic, proponents of this plan argue that the best way to keep people from dying of illnesses is to build walls around graveyards.
 This, they claim, would prevent anyone else from being buried in them and therefore end all death as we know it.
 This plan also proposes that the spirits of the dead should be forced to pay for the walls, since the living spend so much money maintaining their cemeteries.
 Using an ancient voodoo spell, the dead would be imprisoned in magic crystals and forced to work off their debt to society - a common practice known as "voodoo economics."

 Potential Drawbacks: Would reduce production of tiny American flags found in cemeteries and therefore might be considered unpatriotic.
 People who insist on dying could still dig tunnels under the walls.

 This plan would eliminate most health care in America by expanding the fourteenth amendment to cover viruses, diseases and other microorganisms.
 Like corporations, diseases would have all the rights of U.S. citizens, making killing them illegal.
 Not only would this plan drastically reduce insurance premiums, medicare taxes and other medical expenses, its supporters argue, but it would also offer tax breaks to sick people, who could claim their diseases as dependents.

-Potential Drawbacks: Microorganisms vastly outnumber humans, so if granted citizenship they would pass all sorts of weird laws, like allowing asexual bacteria to marry.
+Potential Drawbacks: Microorganisms vastly outnumber humans, so conservatives worry that if granted citizenship they would pass all sorts of weird laws, like allowing asexual bacteria to marry.

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.